phicau/olaFlow/README.md

 `./allMake`

+## Developer branch

+OlaFlow now includes a Developer branch in which the new features are released in advance, before being integrated in the main release branch.
+To download the new code perform a code update as usual and change to the new branch:

+`git checkout Dev`

+Finally, compile the code normally.

 # Reference materials and tutorials

 Reference materials and test cases are included in the olaFlow download.
 Check the *reference* and the *tutorials* folders.
 For a full description on these materials see:

 - https://olaflow.github.io/numerical-model/model-tutorials/
 - https://openfoamwiki.net/index.php/Contrib/olaFlow#olaFlow_Documentation_and_Tutorials

+Note that the *Dev* branch of olaFlow includes additional materials and tutorials.

 This repository only includes the tutorials for the most recent versions of OpenFOAM and OpenFOAM+.
 The historic record of tutorials released along with olaFlow for the major past versions and FOAM-extend have been moved into their own repository, which you can find in: https://github.com/phicau/olaFlow_oldVersionTutorials